Munich

 Cancer is a complex, multifaceted disease and the underlying biology, clinical progression and therapy options differ significantly depending on the type of cancer.
 This means that to fight cancer we need complex, multifaceted research concepts.
 The DKTK partner site Munich is pursuing a number of different approaches, ranging from mechanistic modelling to immuno-oncology and personalized molecular oncology.

 Before we can develop new treatments, we need a better understanding of the basis of the different types of cancer.
-The Munich site is conducting the basic research needed to generate this knowledge in a number of Collaborative Research Centers, including CRC/TRR 833, CRC 1371, CRC 1335, CRC 1321, CRC 1243, CRC 1054, CRC 824 and research unit FOR 2033.
+The Munich site is conducting the basic research needed to generate this knowledge in a number of funded projects including UbiQancer TRR387, LETSimmun CRC/TRR 833, Microbiom Signatures CRC 1371 and the research unit hematopoietic niche FOR 2033 as well as in the completed projects CRC 1335, CRC 1321, CRC 1243, CRC 1054, and CRC 824.
 The research is supported by the German Research Foundation DFG, the European Union EU and numerous other funding bodies.

 Knowledge on its own is of little benefit for medical treatment, however.
 To make a difference to patients, the new insights must be translated into a clinical treatment strategy.
 Early translation connects basic research with clinical practice and is at the heart of the activities at the partner site Munich of the German Cancer Consortium (DKTK).